Carrot: Cultivars

-Carrot breeding programs have developed new cultivars to have dense amounts of chemically-stable acylated pigments, such as anthocyanins, which enrich carrot color based on the density and types of anthocyanin to produce different carrot colors.
+Breeding programs have developed new cultivars to have dense amounts of chemically-stable acylated pigments, such as anthocyanins, which can produce different colours.
 One particular cultivar lacks the usual orange pigment due to carotene, owing its white colour to a recessive gene for tocopherol (vitamin E), but this cultivar and wild carrots do not provide nutritionally significant amounts of vitamin E.